awsugblr/awsugblr/src/pages/blog/2019-06-22-sponsor-announcement-jfrog-platinum-sponsor.md

 ---
 templateKey: blog-post
-title: 'Sponsor Announcement - jFrog | Platinum Sponsor for AWS Community Day 2019'
+title: 'Sponsor Announcement - JFrog | Platinum Sponsor for AWS Community Day 2019'
 date: 2019-06-21T10:00:00.000Z
-description: 'We are honoured to have jFrog as our Platinum Sponsor'
+description: 'We are honoured to have JFrog as our Platinum Sponsor'
 tags:
   - Community Day
   - '2019'